Our purpose and strategy

 Of course, any type of fraud is totally unacceptable.
 But the added layer of emotional deception involved with romance scams means that victims will be left emotionally and financially devastated, with many losing trust in people altogether.

-With Valentine’s Day just around the corner and romance scams on the rise, we’re encouraging our customers to be especially careful who they share their information with online, or via mobile apps.
+We’re encouraging our customers to be especially careful who they share their information with online, or via mobile apps.

 Here at Lloyds Banking Group, safeguarding our customers from fraud is a top priority.
-At the time of writing, we have invested more than £100 million in our defences to stop the majority of attempted fraud.4 And we are proud to say we were the first organisation in Europe to introduce new, state-of-the-art technology that helps safeguard over 30 million customers from telephone fraudsters.
+At the time of writing, we have invested more than £100 million in our defences to stop the majority of attempted fraud.
+And we are proud to say we were the first organisation in Europe to introduce new, state-of-the-art technology that helps safeguard over 30 million customers from telephone fraudsters.

 Moreover, the Group was also the first financial services provider to offer a name-checking service – 'Confirmation of Payee' – on our app.
 The service is now available to our Halifax, Bank of Scotland and Lloyds Bank customers – giving them peace of mind when sending payments online .

 All of that said, we also understand that fraudsters never stop looking for new ways to scam unsuspecting victims.
 That’s why our dedicated team works 24 hours a day, seven days a week to fight fraud, and protect our customers across the country.
-See more about how we’re helping to fight fraud.

 Liz is the Retail Bank Fraud & Financial Crime Director.
 She has held a number of senior roles in Lloyds Banking Group, mainly in the Retail Bank, across credit cards, customer services, transformation as well as integrations & divestments.